Flank/flank/docs/update_gradle.md

 > gradle wrapper --distribution-type all

-Specifiy the gradle distribution type in `build.gradle`:
+Specify the gradle distribution type in `build.gradle`:
 ```
 wrapper {
     distributionType = Wrapper.DistributionType.ALL